-“Super Glue” has become a generic term for any Cyanoacrylate glue, but the original Superglue company are the only true Super Glue.
+“Super Glue” has become a generic term for any Cyanoacrylate glue, but the original Superglue company is the only true Super Glue.

 Super Glue started life in 1942 by scientists trying to create a clear plastic for the military.